The weather is cooler; the leaves are changing, and what better way to celebrate the season’s natural beauty than with some charming autumn crafts.

 Once you’re back from a walk with the kiddos with your collected “treasures:” rocks, twigs, leaves, acorns, tall grass, pinecones, autumn flowers, etc. Now what?
 It’s time to get to work making creative masterpieces with the kids!

 Easy Autumn Crafts With Natural Materials for Kids

-Chestnut figures or acorn figures are fantastic crafts for preschoolers especially.
-With the help of mom or dad, the little ones drill holes in a chestnut representing the trunk.
+These chestnut figures or acorn figures are some of the most adorable autumn crafts!
+With the help, the little ones drill holes in chestnut or walnut representing the torso.
 Short pieces of toothpicks or matches, which represent arms and legs, are inserted into the chestnut.
-Two smaller chestnuts or acorns can be the feet.
-The third fruit of a tree forms the head.
-Particularly chic is an acorn with cap, which represents the hat.
-A beechnut can take over this job likewise.
+Two smaller chestnuts or acorns cut in half can be the feet.
+An acorn or smaller chestnut forms the head.
+Add a touch of chic with the addition of an acorn with a cap.
+A beechnut can also work!

 Paper Crafts With Autumn Natural Materials